petrofrank91/vizabi/README.md

 **NOTE**: For a reference of all supported appType and appIds, see the Vizabi apps reference Ids in below.

 When you run the command, browser will open and goes to the `human-acceptance` test index page.

-At the same time, grunt `watch` task will look for changes you make and then will reload the page or apply styles instantly.
+When developing for Vizabi, you mainly have a Human Acceptane Test (HAT) page and inside that you are working with your instance of visualization.
+For each app, its related HATS reside in `test/*appType*/*appID*/human-acceptance/*hatnum*` folder.
+You can pass `hatnum` option to Grunt so that you will code in your HAT index page and  At the same time, grunt `watch` task will look for changes you make and then will reload the page or apply styles instantly.
 So you can develop and check your human-acceptance test while you are developing to make sure all tests pass.

+    grunt serve --appType = appId -hatnum=hat-folder-number

 ### Vizabi apps reference IDs